 When publisher Horace Greeley advised the youth of his era to “Go west … !
 And grow with the country!” he surely had other things on his mind than contemporary art.
 But these days, more than ever, young artists are coming west.
 If the West Coast has exploded as an art center since the 1990s, it is at least partly because its institutions have become such a prolific incubator for this new generation of aspiring talents.
 From schools like UCLA, CalArts, and CSULB in the L.A. region and SFAI and CCA in San Francisco, to homegrown collectives like SOIL in Seattle, to emerging artist awards like SFMOMA’s SECA in San Francisco, to museums like PAM in Portland, which sponsors the Contemporary Northwest Art Awards this summer, or OCMA in Orange County, which once again hosts its influential California Biennial this fall, the West Coast has become a veritable alphabet soup of youthful creative endeavor.

 Certainly, there is no age limit to the term “emerging artist.”
 Many top artists take years to establish a memorable voice, style, or approach, and even longer to refine it.
 It can be a lonely journey; the best emerging artists are often those whose have taken years to emerge.
 Yet there is a reason that so many gallerists stalk through MFA shows in search of new talent: young artists still in the process of discovering their own skills and inventing their own lexicon often attack their creative process with tremendous vigor and willingness to explore new terrain.
+Especially now with the rise of social media, it is easier for any upcoming artist to get their work noticed.
+For more information on how social media can play a part in your art, click here to view Instagram followers packages.
+You just never know the impact this can have on you and your career.

 In the following pages, art ltd. sets forth a special section, profiling 15 West Coast artists under the age of 35.
 A few, like Amanda Ross-Ho of Los Angeles or San Jose’s Binh Danh, have already received a fair share of attention, others are still working toward their first solo show.
 Some earned their chops as studio assistants for better-known mentors; all of them are still in the opening act of their careers.
 Call them “artists to watch,” “critic’s picks,” or what-have-you, they are artists who have already gained the eye of West Coast gallerists, curators, or collectors, and who we think deserve the attention.
 Not despite their relative youth, but because of it.